ItProgrammist/ItProgrammist/README.md

 ### Hi there 👋, my name's Dmitriy

-## I am a beginner web programmer.
+## I am a /*beginner*/ web programmer.
 But still I have a little experience!
 - 💪 I like to write code
 - 🎹 I love to play the piano
 - 🥅 I am constantly learning new things